- Volunteering – What’s Involved

 What are we looking for in a Volunteer?

-Reliable – If volunteers fail to show up and let us down, this can put a lot of pressure on other volunteers, the animals still need to be cared for.
+Reliability – If volunteers fail to show up and let us down, this puts a lot of pressure on other volunteers, the animals still need to be cared for.
 We understand that sometimes there are good reasons why people can’t come when they said they would, but we do need people to do their best to show up when agreed, no matter what the temperature or weather.

-Age – We have large and free ranging animals, we therefore cannot offer volunteer places at the sanctuary to persons under 16.
+Age – We have large and free ranging animals, we therefore cannot offer volunteer places at the sanctuary to persons under 16 other than in exceptional circumstances such as Work Experience which we can offer very limited places for, depending on the availability of supervision.

 Supervision – As we are run solely by volunteers, we can only provide supervision during the induction process.
 If a volunteer requires on-going support and / or supervision such as from a guardian or carer, the person providing such support is required to also complete the same induction process and provide the ongoing support throughout any volunteering.